kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(e\) Approve or disapprove requests by foreign air carriers for authorizations provided for, or waivers of restrictions contained, in any agreement or in any permit or order of the Department, when no person disclosing a substantial interest objects or where the course of action is clear under current policy or precedent.

-\(f\) Waive the deadlines in §377.10(c) of this chapter for filing applications for renewal of unexpired temporary authorizations when, in the Director's judgment, the public interest would be served.
-The provisions of §377.10(d) of this chapter shall apply in the same manner as to a timely filed application.
+\(f\) Waive the deadlines in [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.10   Requirements for, and effect of, renewal applications.|§377.10]](c) of this chapter for filing applications for renewal of unexpired temporary authorizations when, in the Director's judgment, the public interest would be served.
+The provisions of [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.10   Requirements for, and effect of, renewal applications.|§377.10]](d) of this chapter shall apply in the same manner as to a timely filed application.

 \(g\) Extend the time allowed for action on a complaint of unfair or discriminatory practices, filed under section 41310, for an additional period or periods of 30 days each, not to exceed the 180th day after filing unless that deadline has been waived by the complainant.